Special camp to rapidly improve your basic mogul and skiing skills - March-April schedule | Kandatsu Fusion Bumps School (KFBS)

 [Skate in a straight line]

-This lesson is targeted at those who want to learn and practice the techniques used by today's top mogul skiers to achieve cool, stable runs through the moguls.
+This lesson is specifically targeted at those who want to learn and practice the techniques used by top mogul skiers today, and achieve a cool, stable run through the moguls.
+It's also

 [First mogul challenge]

-For those who have hesitated to take mogul lessons due to their current level of skill.
-For
+This lesson is for those who have hesitated to take mogul lessons due to their current skill level,

-those who want to try mogul skiing but haven't been able to do so until now.
-For those who are afraid.
-For those who always ski on mogul skis but can't ski continuously.
-For those who want to escape from sideways slipping.
+those who want to try moguls but haven't been able to, those who are afraid of moguls, those who always attempt moguls but can't ski them continuously, and those who want to escape from sliding sideways.

-This lesson teaches even beginners how to ski on mogul skis.
-The goal is to learn the basic movements of skiing and be able to ski on flat ground and mogul skis with control.
+Even beginners can learn how to ski moguls in this lesson.
+The goal is to learn the basic movements of skiing and be able to ski with control on groomed slopes and moguls.

 ■Date: